ppy/osu-wiki/news/2020/2020-04-15-new-featured-artist-mimi.md

 ![](https://assets.ppy.sh/artists/77/header.jpg)

-Brought to prominence in osu! by [one intrepid user's efforts](https://osu.ppy.sh/users/4378277) in the past year or two, **MIMI** is a Japanese producer and artist focused on working with the *VOCALOID* lineup.
+Brought to prominence in osu! by ::one intrepid user's efforts::{ user-id=4378277 } in the past year or two, **MIMI** is a Japanese producer and artist focused on working with the *VOCALOID* lineup.

 Gathering nearly 15 million plays in total, **MIMI**'s sound is clearly a hit amongst the community, and we're stoked to bring them aboard officially with a selection of **10 tracks** from their discography.